Zoom on the Powerhorse 7000

 However, it features a spark arrestor and therefore, can be used in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the Powerhorse 7000 compare to generators of similar power (between 5000 and 6000 W).

 - At a weight of 175 pounds, the Powerhorse 7000 places in the expected weight range of the generators in the 5000-6000 rated wattage range.
-If weight matters to you, one of the champions in this power range is the WEN GN6000 with only 119 pounds.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN GN6000, with a dry weight of just 119 pounds.

 As you can see from this interactive chart, when compared to other 5000-6000W generators, the Powerhorse 7000 is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.

 The bottom line

 - Relatively low run time

 |Engine||420 cc OHV 4-stroke|